This document outlines usage of the Blackboard REST and LTI Developer AMI made available via the Amazon AWS Marketplace.

-4. SSH to your EC2 instance and issue a reboot at the command line: $ sudo reboot now
+4. SSH to your EC2 instance and from the command line reboot the instance using the command $ sudo reboot now

 On reboot the server will generate your Let’s Encrypt SSL certificate, on future reboots or restarts the server will check whether the certificate requires renewal.

-Important!
-When you stop and start an existing EC2 instance AWS resets the public domain name and IP - you must update your DNS entry to reflect the new IP.
-Also note that Let's Encrypt has a limit of 20 certificate requests on a domain per week - repeated stop and starts of an AMI using the same domain may exceed the Let's Encrypt request limit requiring you to provide a new domain name.
+Warning: Let's Encrypt has a limit of 20 certificate requests on a domain per week.
+Repeated stop and starts of an AMI using the same domain may exceed the Let's Encrypt request limit, requiring you to provide a new domain name.

 What does the Blackboard REST and LTI Developer AMI cost?